Chattar Singh Attariwalla

-General Raja Chattar Singh Attariwalla, also spelt Chatar Singh Aṭārīvālā, was Governor of Hazara province and a military commander in the army of the Sikh Empire during the reign of Maharaja Duleep Singh in the Punjab.

-He fought in the Second Anglo-Sikh War against the British.
+Chattar Singh Attariwalla, also spelt Chatar Singh Aṭārīvālā, was Governor of Hazara province and a military commander in the army of the Sikh Empire during the reign of Maharaja Duleep Singh in the Punjab.
+He fought in the Second Anglo-Sikh war against the British.

-Raja Chattar Siṅgh died in Calcutta on 27 December 1855.

 Family

 Chatar Singh was the son of Jodh Siṅgh Aṭārīvālā.
 He had two sons, Raja Sher Singh Attariwalla and Avtār Singh.
-Sher Singh dealt a devastating blow on the army of the British East India Company at the Battle of Chillianwala.
+Sher Singh commanded the Sikh army which fought against the British East India Company at the Battle of Chillianwala.
 His daughter Tej Kaur was betrothed to Duleep Singh, but after the First Anglo-Sikh War the British Resident, Sir Frederick Currie did not honour the betrothal.